One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 After all, the basis of what we recommend for nutrition is based on eating Real Food.

 Beyond getting Real Food down pat, we are pretty lax on grains, dairy, and the other things that strict Paleos like to crucify.

-Real food is centered around raw ingredients and usually requires cooking and prep.
+Real food is centered around raw ingredients and usually require cooking and prep.

-This is why the Real Food recommendation doesn’t always jive well with most people; it's hard, and you have to invest time.
+This is why the Real Food recommendation doesn’t always jive well with most people; because it's hard and you have to invest time.

 After all, people want a fix.
-Then, on top of that, they want that fix to be as close as possible to what they are already.
+Then, on top of that, they want that fix to be as close as possible to what they're already.

 Delusional. <-- Don't be like this.